 - When Sentry is enabled, you must use Beeline to execute Hive queries.
 Hive CLI is not supported with Sentry and must be disabled. - When Sentry is enabled, a user with no privileges on a database will not be allowed to connect to HiveServer2.
 This is because the use <database> command is now executed as part of the connection to HiveServer2, which is why the connection fails.
 See HIVE-4256.

-For more information, see Authorization Privilege Model for Hive and Impala on page 399.
+For more information, see Authorization Privilege Model for Hive and Impala on page 425 and Authorization Privilege Model for Solr on page 429.

 Granting Privileges